The Excel IFNA function returns a user-defined value if a formula results in an #N/A (value not found) error.

 Other error functions

-If you are working with formulas, you’ll face various types of errors, not just #N/A. Keep in mind that the IFNA function only handles the #N/A error.
+If you work with formulas, you’ll face various errors, not just #N/A. Keep in mind that the IFNA function only handles the #N/A error.

 Here is the list of other error-handling functions in Excel: